ivuorinen/starred/README.md

 - [filamentgroup/jQuery-UI-Date-Range-Picker](https://github.com/filamentgroup/jQuery-UI-Date-Range-Picker) - A range picker built on top of jQuery UI's Datepicker Control
 - [filamentgroup/responsive-carousel](https://github.com/filamentgroup/responsive-carousel) - A jQuery-based script for responsive carousels that work with mouse, touch, and keyboard
 - [gchq/CyberChef](https://github.com/gchq/CyberChef) - The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis
+- [github-tools/github-release-notes](https://github.com/github-tools/github-release-notes) - Node module to create a release or a changelog from a tag and uses issues or commits to creating the release notes.
 - [goabstract/Awesome-Design-Tools](https://github.com/goabstract/Awesome-Design-Tools) - The best design tools and plugins for everything 👉
 - [gridsome/gridsome](https://github.com/gridsome/gridsome) - ⚡️ The Jamstack framework for Vue.js
 - [h5bp/html5-boilerplate](https://github.com/h5bp/html5-boilerplate) - A professional front-end template for building fast, robust, and adaptable web apps or sites.